SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 A good tick and cross example will have:

-* A graphic - with a well-composed size and well-location
+* A graphic - with a well-composed size and location
 * A subtle sound

 **NOTE:** Using a blend of tick and cross visuals with sound cues will reinforce for your audience which example is good and which is bad.